royru/website/content/gstell/howto/shelf.md

 ---

 # Shelf
-The shelf is a place to easily store web pages without any context via [browser shortcut](../browser-extension-shortcuts), [browser context menu](../browser-extension-context-menu), or the [capture popup](../capture-popup).
+The shelf is a place to easily store web pages via [browser shortcut](../browser-extension-shortcuts), [browser context menu](../browser-extension-context-menu), or the [capture popup](../capture-popup).

 💡Shelve web pages if you want to stay in flow and focus on your work in the browser.
 You can then later open Gstell to review and [group](../history) web pages from the shelf.